 conceal the existence of (something undesirable).

-Identity politics embraced by the state camouflages its abject failure to advance it
+its abject failure to advance

 8. delineate -चित्रित